 Russian ombudsman seeks meeting with journalist Vyshinsky in Kiev detention center

-MOSCOW, June 14 (RAPSI) – Russia’s High Commissioner for Human Rights Tatyana Moskalkova during a recent meeting with her Ukrainian colleague Lyudmila Denisova asked for visiting journalist Kirill Vyshinsky in a Kiev detention center, the ombudsman’s press service told RAPSI on Friday.
+MOSCOW, June 14 (RAPSI) – Russia’s High Commissioner for Human Rights Tatiana Moskalkova during a recent meeting with her Ukrainian colleague Lyudmila Denisova asked for visiting journalist Kirill Vyshinsky in a Kiev detention center, the ombudsman’s press service told RAPSI on Friday.

 According to Moskalkova, prosecution of Vyshinsky started during the high of repressions against Russian journalists inspired by ex-president of Ukraine Petro Poroshenko and became a shining example of anti-Russian xenophobia and human rights violation.